-The Naperville AAUW was chartered on April 20, 1956, as a local branch of the American Association of University Women.
-The 28 members met at North Central College’s Union to discuss issues such as education, social studies, creative arts and the status of women.
-Our name changed to AAUW Naperville Area in 2008 to reflect our wider geographical membership.
+AAUW Naperville was chartered on April 20, 1956, as a local branch of the American Association of University Women.
+The first 28 members met at North Central College’s Union to discuss issues such as education, social studies, creative arts and the status of women.
+Our name changed to AAUW Naperville Area in 2008 to reflect our wider membership.
 Since the start we’ve actively promoted AAUW’s mission and contributed to positive societal change.

-In 1957 we began raising funds to provide tuition for women graduate students through AAUW’s Educational Foundation.
-We continue to support AAUW Funds which awarded $54 million in fellowships and grants to women and community projects in the 2019-2020 academic year.
-In addition since 1971 we have provided scholarships for local women completing Bachelor’s degrees.
+In 1957 we began raising funds for AAUW’s Educational Foundation to provide tuition for women graduate students.
+We continue to support AAUW Funds which is one of the largest provider of fellowships and grants to women and community projects in the U.S. Since 1971 we have provided scholarships for local women completing Bachelor’s degrees.
 Support for our philanthropy comes from our community Used Book Sale, begun in 1968, Social Bridge (since 1958), other fundraisers, and donations from members and friends.

-Starting with an in-person workshop in 2019 we’ve been actively promoting AAUW’s Work Smart salary negotiation training aimed at reducing the pay gap for women.
-Our I-ACT public policy team provides research and actions to effect change to improve the lives of women and their families.
+Starting with an in-person workshop in 2019 we’ve actively promoted AAUW’s Work Smart salary negotiation training aimed at reducing the pay gap for women.
+Through our I-ACT public policy issues team we provide research and actions to advance legislation and policies to improve equity for women and their families.
 Learn about our current public policy priorities.
-We encourage our members to be actively involved in all of these efforts.
+We encourage our members to be actively involved in these efforts.